absolutelyastro/absolutelyastro.github.io/_posts/2017-4-19-A-New-Beginning.md

 Tiffany decided on the shy female that ran away from me earlier and Heather ended up getting two puppies, both white with black face markings.
 To celebrate the event, we decided to take the pups to a nearby park.
 At first the puppies didn't know why the floor was rumbling beneath them, but seemed to quickly acclimate to the car.

 The park breathed a newfound energy into the pups.
 Enamored at all the strange sights and sounds, the puppies began chasing me around and trying to wander off from time to time to chase the ducks at the nearby pond.
-Harnessing their herding instincts, the puppies also decided to chase after shoelaces.

 ![Pups Running](http://i.imgur.com/ASAuT6U.gif)